 The following guide is an overview of the procedures for getting your model running.
 Look for the Quick Start logo on the bottom corners of Quick Start pages.
 1. Read the safety precautions on pages 4-6 7.
-Check servo operation • See page 18 For your own safety, understand where carelessness and misuse could lead to personal injury.
+Check servo operation • See page 17 For your own safety, understand where carelessness and misuse could lead to personal injury.
 Make sure the steering servo is working correctly.
 2. Charge the battery pack • See page 13 8.
-Range test the radio system • See page 18 Fully charge the included battery pack.
-Charge your battery now so it will be ready when you finish the other setup procedures.
-Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources.
-3. Install the antenna • See page 15 9.
-Detail your model • See page 10 The receiver antenna and antenna tube must be properly installed before operating your model.
+Range test the radio system • See page 17 Fully charge the battery pack included with your model.
+Follow this procedure to make sure your radio system works properly a a distance and that there is no interference from outside sources. ☐ 3.
+Install the antenna • See page 15 9.
+Detail your model • See page 7 The receiver antenna and antenna tube must be properly installed before operating your model.
 Apply other decals if desired.
 4. Install batteries in the transmitter • See page 13 ☐ 10.
-Drive your model • See page 22 The transmitter requires 4 AA alkaline or rechargeable batteries (sold separately).
+Drive your model • See page 21 The transmitter requires 4 AA alkaline or rechargeable batteries (sold separately).
 Driving tips and adjustments for your model.
-5. Install battery pack in the model • See page 16 11.
-Maintaining your model • See page 26 Your model requires a fully charged battery pack (included).
-Follow these critical steps to maintain the performance of your model and keep it in excellent running condition.
-6. Turn on the radio system • See page 16 Make a habit of turning the transmitter on first and off last.
+5. Install the battery pack • See page 15 11.
+Maintaining your model • See page 28 Install the included battery pack in your model.
+Follow these critical steps to maintain the performance of your model and keep it in excellent running condition. ☐ 6.
+Turn on the radio system • See page 16 Make a habit of turning the transmitter on first and off last.